 The Importance of Environmental Compliance and Workplace Safety

-Keep in mind that these are merely a few tips to remember when developing workplace safety plans.
+Keep in mind that these are a few important safety and compliance examples to remember when developing workplace safety plans.
 You need to be vigilant when preparing for jobs.
 If you are, you’ll be far less likely to face the consequences of non-compliance or workplace accidents.